takoyaro/node-coinfield-api/README.md

 ### Development

-At this point in time, only public and private calls are available but I am planning to implement:
+At this point in time, implementation of the public and private calls to the REST API is completed as well as the implementation of the Websocket API.
-- Websocket => 2020/01/01
+Therefore, at this point, the development will go towards optimization, fixing issues *when they come* and keeping the code up-to-date should Coinfield decide to update their API.

 #### ☕ Keep a fellow Developer hydrated